briansteve1901/Database-Systems-Course-Project---Supermarket-Database-Systems/README.md

 7. 2440105942 - Dewi Sri Rejeki
 8. 2440106030 - Brian Steve

-If you have any questions, suggestions, or comments related to the project, you can contact me through my email: brians1901@gmail.com.
+If you have any questions, suggestions, or comments related to this project, you can contact me through my email: brians1901@gmail.com.
 Thank you for visiting and seeing this project!